Matchless

-Matchless is one of the oldest marques of British motorcycles, manufactured in Plumstead, London, between 1899 and 1966.
-A wide range of models were produced under the Matchless name, ranging from small two-strokes to 750 cc four-stroke twins.
-Matchless had a long history of racing success; a Matchless ridden by Charlie Collier won the first single-cylinder race in the first Isle of Man TT in 1907.
+Matchless is a former British motorcycle manufacturer, in operation between 1899 and 1966.
+A wide range of models were produced in Plumstead, London, ranging from small two-strokes to 750 cc four-stroke twins.
+One of the nation's oldest marques, Matchless had a long history of racing success.
+A Matchless ridden by Charlie Collier won the single-cylinder race in the first Isle of Man TT, held in 1907.

-In 1938, Matchless and AJS became part of Associated Motorcycles (AMC), both companies producing models under their own marques.
-During the amalgamations that occurred in the British motorcycle industry in the 1960s, the Matchless four-stroke twin was replaced with the Norton twin, ending a long history of independent production.
+In 1938, Matchless and AJS became part of Associated Motorcycles (AMC), but continued producing models under their own marques.
+During the amalgamations that occurred in the British motorcycle industry in the 1960s, the four-stroke Matchless twin was replaced with the Norton twin, ending a long history of independent production.
 By 1967, the Matchless singles had ceased production.